Validation¶

 train_size=252, # ~1 year of trading days

-purged_size=0, # observations purged between train/test
+purged_size=5, # observations purged between train/test (default: 5 = one trading week)

 expend_train=False, # False = rolling, True = expanding